-As parents we all know that toilet training a small child is never a perfect process.
-One of the best ways to overcome setbacks is to be able to identify the problem, read about what to expect and how to best manage the problem.
+As parents, we all know that toilet training a small child is never a perfect process.
+One of the best ways to overcome setbacks is to identify the problem, read about what to expect, and find out how to best manage the problem.

-If you think you may be starting too early, or your child may not be ready for toilet training, check the signs of readiness again, decide if it may be better to delay for a while.
+If you think you may be starting too early, or your toddler may not be ready for toilet training, check the signs of readiness again.
+You may decide that it’s better to delay for a while.

 As with anything, the first time anybody at an early age is introduced to something for the first time, they are going to have a few struggles.
 We are not all experts the first time we try something, you need to remember that your toddler is in a “beginner” level of learning something new, and it’s even harder for them because their brain hasn’t fully developed.

-Remember that there is no prize for first place in toilet training so there’s no need to hurry things along if your child says no or snubs their potty.
-You can lead the child to the toilet but you cannot force the child to use it.
+Remember that there is no prize for first place in toilet training so there’s no need to hurry things along if your toddler says “no” or snubs their potty.
+You can lead a toddler to the toilet but you cannot make them pee.

-Even if it seems as though your child is all trained up and going to the bathroom with ease, some ways to avoid regression is to reinforce your teachings from time to time.
+Even if it seems as though your toddler is all trained up and going to the bathroom with ease, it’s a good idea to avoid regression with little reminders about what they’ve learned, from time to time.

 Some children don’t learn complete bladder control until about five years old.
 Just know that it’s not the end of the world and the more time you commit to teaching them good habits, the quicker they will understand the basics of going to the toilet.

-If your child doesn’t seem to respond to simple instructions, whether they are related to going to the toilet or not, then you will no doubt run into problems.
-Make sure you check the signs of readiness.
+If your toddler doesn’t want to respond to simple instructions, whether they are related to going to the toilet or not, then you will no doubt run into problems.

-Having the dexterity to be able to pull their pants up and down is a big deal for any.
-For example, ideally you want your toddler to:
+Having the dexterity to be able to pull their pants up and down is an important step in the process.
+For example, ideally you want your toddler be able to:

 After they are done you want them to:

 That’s a lot for a little person to grasp.
-Pulling their pants up and down is an important step in this process, and they need to clearly understand when to do it.
-Help them and remind them as much as possible.
+Pulling their pants up and down is one thing, but they also they need to clearly understand when to do it.
+Help them by reminding them as much as possible.

-In some cases, parents have taken their child through their toilet training journey and reached the supposed finish line.
-Your child is toilet trained!
+In some cases, parents have taken their toddler through their toilet training journey and reached the supposed ‘finish line’.
+Your toddler is toilet trained!
 You celebrate all the hard work you’ve done and then all of a sudden your toddler starts to have accidents.

-Regression can be highly frustrating for parents and requires that you go back to basics.
-Clear expectations, clear responses with positive reinforcement. i.e. communicating clearly what expectations are being met and which are not and rewarding accordingly.
+Regression can be frustrating and it means that you need to go back to basics.
+Communicate clear expectations and give clear responses with positive reinforcement. i.e. communicating clearly what expectations are being met and which are not and rewarding accordingly.

-If you’re having trouble toilet training your child, read about some cool Toilet Training Tools that will have your child eager to learn!
+If you’re having trouble toilet training your toddler, read about some cool Toilet Training Tools that will have your toddler eager to learn!